JuliaDynamics/LightSumTypes.jl/README.md

 :G
 ```

-## Define functions on the mixed structs
+## Define functions on the mixed types

 There are currently two ways to define function on the types created
 with this package: